selfdriven-foundation/selfdriven-ai/research/use-case-tests/o4-deep-research/cardano/cardano-gov-action-decrease-treasury-tax-risks.md

 # Context:

-See cardano-gov-action-decrease-treasury-tax-cc-member.md
+See cardano-gov-action-decrease-treasury-tax.md

 # Prompt & Clarifications:

-GCan you list risks identitied and rate them with rationale using ISO31000
+Can you list risks identitied and rate them with rationale using ISO31000

 # URL: